Food and Nutrition Service, USDA.

 Claims and Fair Hearings

 Section 11(e)(10) of the Food and Nutrition Act of 2008, as amended, (7 U.S.C.
 2020) specifically provides for a fair hearing when a claim for an overissuance is established against a household.
-We are concerned that the omission of the word “fair” in paragraphs 7 CFR 273.18(e)(3)(iii) and (iv)(I) could inadvertently deprive a household of its due process rights.
+We are concerned that the Start Printed Page 14937omission of the word “fair” in paragraphs 7 CFR 273.18(e)(3)(iii) and (iv)(I) could inadvertently deprive a household of its due process rights.
 Therefore, we are adding the word “fair” into the regulatory text.
 By adding this text, we are affirming the household's right to a fair hearing.

 In accordance with 7 CFR 273.18(e)(3)(iv), when a claim is established, the State issues an initial notification letter or demand letter to the household.
 Among other things, current rules require that the initial notification letter include a due date or time frame to either repay or make arrangements to repay the claim unless the State agency is going to impose allotment reduction.
 However, we recognize that households that may initially repay their claims through allotment reduction may at some point cease to receive benefits.
 In order to ensure that all households are treated fairly, we expect that these households will be notified of a due date or time frame to either repay or make arrangements to repay the claim should they cease to receive benefits while they have an outstanding claim.
 Therefore, we are adding new language at 7 CFR 273.18(e)(3)(iv)(O) that reinforces this expectation that all households be notified of a due date in the initial notification letter.